Shang-Chi: Fictional character biography

-Shang-Chi was born in Henan Province, (Note: While the Master of Kung Fu series consistently placed Shang Chi's childhood in Henan (spelled Honan in the comics), Shang-Chi #1 states it to be Hunan.)
-China, and is the son of Zheng Zu who at the time was using the alias of Dr. Fu Manchu.
-Shang-Chi was trained from infancy in the martial arts by his father and his tutors.
-Believing his father was a benevolent humanitarian, Shang-Chi is sent on a mission to London to murder Dr. James Petrie, who his father claimed was a threat to peace.
+Shang-Chi was born and raised in Hunan, China, and is the son of Zheng Zu, who also adopts the identity of Fu Manchu.
+Shang-Chi was trained from infancy in the martial arts by his father and his tutors; he initially believed that his father was a benevolent humanitarian.

+Shang-Chi is sent on a mission to London to murder Dr. James Petrie, who his father claims is a threat to peace.
 After assassinating Petrie, Shang-Chi encounters Manchu's archenemy Sir Denis Nayland Smith, who tells Shang-Chi his father's true nature.
-Realizing Smith is telling the truth, Shang-Chi escapes from Manchu's Manhattan headquarters, telling his father they are now enemies and vowing to put an end to his evil schemes.

-Shang-Chi subsequently fights his adoptive brother Midnight, who was sent by their father to kill Shang-Chi for his defection, and then encounters Smith's aide-de-camp and MI-6 agent Black Jack Tarr, sent by Smith to apprehend Shang-Chi.
-After several encounters and coming to trust one another, Shang-Chi becomes an ally of Sir Denis Nayland Smith and MI-6.
-Together with Smith, Tarr, fellow MI-6 agents Clive Reston and Leiko Wu (his eventual love interest), and Dr. Petrie, Shang-Chi goes on many adventures and missions, usually thwarting his father's plans for world domination.
-Shang-Chi occasionally encounters his half-sister Fah Lo Suee, who leads her own faction of the Si-Fan but opposes her attempts to co-opt him into her own schemes to usurp their father's criminal empire.

-With Smith, Tarr, Reston, Wu and Petrie, Shang-Chi forms Freelance Restorations, Ltd, an independent spy agency based in Stormhaven Castle, Scotland.
-After many skirmishes and battles, Shang-Chi witnesses the death of Fu Manchu.
-Soon after his father's death, a guilt-ridden Shang-Chi quits Freelance Restorations, severs all ties with his former allies, forsakes his life as an adventurer, and retires to a village in remote Yang-Tin, China, to live as a fisherman.
+Shang-Chi turns against his father.
+Shang-Chi subsequently fights his adoptive brother Midnight, who was sent by their father to kill Shang-Chi for his defection, and then encounters MI6 agent Black Jack Tarr, sent by Smith to apprehend Shang-Chi.
+After several encounters, Shang-Chi becomes an ally of Nayland Smith and MI6.
+Together with Nayland Smith, Tarr, fellow MI6 agents Clive Reston, Leiko Wu (his eventual love interest), and Dr. Petrie (revealed to be alive), Shang-Chi goes on many adventures and missions, often thwarting his father's plans for world domination.
+Shang-Chi occasionally encounters his half-sister Fah Lo Suee, who leads her own faction of the Five Weapons Society.
+With Smith, Tarr, Reston, Wu and Petrie, Shang-Chi forms Freelance Restorations, Ltd., an independent spy agency based in Stormhaven Castle, Scotland.
+After many skirmishes and battles, Shang-Chi witnesses the death of Fu Manchu; a guilt-ridden Shang-Chi quits Freelance Restorations, severs all ties with his former allies, forsakes his life as an adventurer, and retires to a remote village in Yang-Tin, China, to live as a fisherman.